mitexleo/fediroma/docs/docs/development/API/admin_api.md

 ### Delete all users and activities from a remote instance

-Note: this will trigger a job to remove instance content in the background.
+!!! note
+    This will trigger a job to remove instance content in the background.
 It may take some time.

 - Params:
   - `instance`: remote instance host